 She is also CNA, First Aid/CPR Certified.

-Carolina Shockwave Volleyball Club (CSVC) welcomes back Sara Boykin (née Parker) as 15U head coach for the 2019-2020 season.
+Carolina Shockwave Volleyball Club (CSVC) welcomes back Sara Boykin (née Parker) as a head coach.
 Coach Boykin is a native of Johnston County, NC, and an alumnus of the University of Mount Olive (UMO).
 Boykin was a NCAA Division II dual-athlete in volleyball and basketball.
 As a volleyball player, Boykin earned distinction as the tournament MVP selection for the 1997 Carolinas-Virginia Athletic Conference (CVAC) Volleyball Tournament.
 The UMO has yet to replicate a conference tournament championship in either the men or women’s volleyball programs.
 Boykin was a UMO teammate of CSVC Program Director, Coach Tangela Faulkner.
 After undergraduate completion, Boykin went on to pursue a graduate degree while working as a volleyball assistant and recruiter for the Tusculum University (TU) Lady Pioneers of Greeneville, TN.
 Following her college volleyball coaching tenure, Coach Boykin met and married her husband, Chris, while they both were teachers and coaches at South Johnston High School.
 Boykin has been a Federal government employee for over a decade and resides in Four Oaks with her husband, Chris, and three children, Dianna, Noah, and Meredith.
 Coach Boykin is looking forward to building up young women for success, on and off the volleyball court!